Benchmark German yield falls further below ECB deposit rate | Business

 In auctions, France raised 7.498 billion euros from the reopening of bonds due 2031, 2032 and 2034.
 Spain raised 5.089 billion euros from bonds due 2024, 2026 and 2031, and an inflation-linked bond due 2030.

-Bond markets are eyeing U.S. non-farm payrolls data due on Friday that may be the next catalyst to move U.S. Treasuries, and which euro area government bonds will likely follow.
+Bond markets are eyeing U.S. non-farm payrolls data due on Friday, which may be the next catalyst to move U.S. Treasuries, and which euro area government bonds will likely follow.
+[ANALYSIS-Stagflation?
+Recession?
+Bond market messages puzzle investors

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)